acchow/seadoo/README.md

 ## **hashemi**
 Implementation of the Hashemi procedure.
-Constructs the closest matching theory to models provided by the user (consistent with all examples and inconsistent with all counterexamples) using existing axioms from a *chain decomposition of theories.
+Constructs the closest matching theory to models provided by the user (consistent with all examples and inconsistent with all counterexamples) using existing axioms from a *chsain decomposition of theories.
 Generates additional models for user to classify as intended or unintended.
 Final answer containing best matching axioms are generated in an answer report (.txt file).